 4) Reducing Energy Dependence on Your Utility Provider

-Another strong reason homeowners decide to buy solar panels is animosity towards your local utility.
-In many areas of the nation, there is no choice for electricity for your home.
-If you live in your home, you absolutely must use their service.
+Another strong reason homeowners decide to buy solar panels is animosity towards their local utility.
+In many areas of the nation, there is no choice for home electricity.
+If you live in their territory, you absolutely must use their service.
 This monopolizing of the energy market leads to price hikes, numerous fees levied, and unfair rate changes.
 Along with this comes the overloading of the power grid resulting in outages.

 Some utilities also work in conjunction with lobbyists and legislators to ensure their position in the community energy market.
 This isolation of power can become dangerous for homeowners who have no say in the matter.
 Buying solar panels allows the homeowner to be in control of their energy production needs.